richyyun/NeuralDecoding/README.md

 ## To do
 - ~~Curate the data into sections of LFP for each trial~~
 - Implement the simaese neural network - start with simple LSTM, possibly with an initial 1D convolution to further compress the data.
+  - Determine an effective triplet loss implementation
+    - Triplet loss can be tricky, and may require online mining to find semi-hard triplets
   - Train on all trial types
   - Train limited to 4 trial types
   - Compare the two networks and their outputs